moisestech/ml-fundamentals-notes/neural-networks/nn-intro/nns-ud.md

 🎥 [Udacity, Video Link](https://youtu.be/Boy3zHVrWB4)

-Neural Network Architecture
-Ok, so we're ready to put these building blocks together, and build great Neural Networks!
+- Ok, so we're ready to put these building blocks together, and build great Neural Networks!
 (Or Multi-Layer Perceptrons, however you prefer to call them.)

-This first two videos will show us how to combine two perceptrons into a third, more complicated one.
+- This first two videos will show us how to combine two perceptrons into a third, more complicated one.

-### 📝 QUESTION 1 OF 2
+### 📝 QUESTION 10: 1 OF 2

-Based on the above video, let's define the combination of two new perceptrons as w1*0.4 + w2*0.6 + b.
-Which of the following values for the weights and the bias would result in the final probability of the point to be 0.88?
+- Based on the above video, let's define the combination of two new perceptrons as w1*0.4 + w2*0.6 + b.

+  - Which of the following values for the weights and the bias would result in the final probability of the point to be 0.88?

-w1: 3, w2: 5, b: -2.2
+- w1: 3, w2: 5, b: -2.2

-Multiple layers
+### Multiple layers

-Now, not all neural networks look like the one above.
-They can be way more complicated!
+- Now, not all neural networks look like the one above.

+  - They can be way more complicated!
 In particular, we can do the following things:

-Add more nodes to the input, hidden, and output layers.
+- Add more nodes to the input, hidden, and output layers.
-Add more layers.
+- Add more layers.
-We'll see the effects of these changes in the next video.
+- We'll see the effects of these changes in the next video.

-Multi-Class Classification
+### Multi-Class Classification

-And here we elaborate a bit more into what can be done if our neural network needs to model data with more than one output.
+- And here we elaborate a bit more into what can be done if our neural network needs to model data with more than one output.

-How many nodes in the output layer would you require if you were trying to classify all the letters in the English alphabet?
+- How many nodes in the output layer would you require if you were trying to classify all the letters in the English alphabet?

-26
+- 26

 ---